 While the patient was treated for her condition by the end of the ordeal, the experience left her scarred.

 “A medical specialist should exercise fair judgement when treating a patient’s condition.
 As with the patient’s case in the case above, careful investigations have to be made when treating an abscess.
 Doctors may sometimes recommend several examinations to identify and diagnose a condition better.”

-– Dr Ganesh
+– Dr Ganesh Ramalingam

-How Are Perianal Abscessed Treated?
+How Are Perianal Abscesses Treated?

 An anal abscess rarely goes away without proper medical treatment.
 As with most abscesses, your doctor’s most common approach is to drain the pus from within the infected area.
 Drainage can usually be done in the doctor’s clinic without the need for surgery.
 The affected region will be numbed before treatment, and any uncomfortable pressure should be relieved, allowing the tissue to begin to heal properly.

 A perianal abscess that is left untreated can lead to severe complications such as the development of anal fistulas which will require more surgical treatment.
 An anal fistula is an abnormal opening in the skin near the anus, and it is a condition that requires surgery.